FTC-9656-Omega-Robotics/relic-recovery/gitREADME.md

     git checkout -b firstNameLowercase
 ```
 4. You now have a working personal branch of the master branch.
-5. (To have your personal branch show up on Gitlab.com) Do the following (if terminal corrects your command, do its recommended command instead).
+5. *To have your personal branch show up on Gitlab.com*--Do the following (if terminal corrects your command, do its recommended command instead).

 ```bash
     git push